Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Compaction and Quenching

 The overall evolution of high-z galaxies in the $\Sigma_1$-sSFR plane is insensitive to the strength of feedback once these properties are normalized. \Fig{sSFR_Sigma1N} shows this behaviour in the plane between $\Delta$log(sSFR)$=$log(sSFR)-log(sSFR$_{\rm MS}$) and $\Delta$log($\Sigma_1$)=log($\Sigma_1$)-log($\Sigma_{1, \rm max}$), where sSFR($z$)$_{\rm MS}$ marks the star-forming main sequence and $\Sigma_{1, \rm max}$ is the maximum $\Sigma_1$ value of each galaxy, as described in Z15.
 Galaxies in VELA-6 evolve around the main-sequence (horizontal branch in \Fig{sSFR_Sigma1N}), with slightly higher deviations than in VELA-3 (Larkin et al. in prep.)
 After they reach the point of maximum compaction, they evolve below the main sequence (vertical branch), initialising a process of quenching that could be completed and maintained with the aid of AGN feedback (not included in these simulations).
+A recent, in-depth study of wet compaction can be found in \cite{Lapiner23}.